Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 ## Feature Engineering

-The Sliding WindowTraditional profilers analyze code in isolation.
+The Sliding Window Traditional profilers analyze code in isolation.
 This engine parses raw assembly strings into a dimensional feature vector that grants the model contextual "memory" for each instruction:
 * `Prev_Enc`: Label encoding of the preceding instruction.
 * `Curr_Enc`: Label encoding of the target instruction.
 * `Next_Enc`: Label encoding of the subsequent instruction.